 The wearing experience of flat back labret jewelry is defined by its common phrase of three words.
 The term "flat" refers to the shape of the backing, while "labret" describes the style of jewelry.
 Although "labret piercing" is part of the phrase, it is now more commonly associated with the jewelry itself rather than the piercing.
 The popularity of labret piercings dates back to the 1980s-1990s, with famous celebrities like the lead singer of Disturbed and Christina Aguilera sporting them.

 In ancient history, folklore, and cultural practices, labret piercings held various meanings and reasons for being performed.
 While it's not as common to see stretched lower labret piercings, they do exist and can even be modified to accommodate various types of plug or eyelet earrings.

 The most common type of labret piercing is located below the lip line and above the chin, and is often done with a 16g or 14g flat back labret stud.
 The length of the stud depends on the client's individual lip thickness, with longer lengths initially used to compensate for any swelling that may occur after the initial piercing.
 After a few weeks or more, the length can be shortened to a more appropriate size.
 Common lengths include 5/16" to 1/2", with 5/16" (8mm), 3/8" (10mm), or 7/16" (11mm) being the most common.

-When it comes to body piercings, we adore our titanium flat back labrets.
-Not only are they hypoallergenic, but we can anodized them a wide array of colors like rainbow or blurple.
+When it comes to body piercings, we love our titanium flat back labrets.
+They're hypoallergenic and available in a variety of colors, like rainbow or blurple, thanks to anodization.